Tellusant/docs/articles-posts/predictive-model-evaluation-framework.md

 </div>

 **1.3 Limitations**
-Any model has to make the [tradeoff between being predictive, explainable or understandable](horns-dilemma-2.md).
+Any model has to make the [tradeoff between being predictive, explanatory or understandable](horns-dilemma-2.md).
 All three cannot be achieved in one model.
-E.g., a pure timeseries model often works well for near-term forecasts but lacks explainability and transparency.
-A long-term non-linear regression model typically has high predictiveness and explainability, but may be hard to understand.
+E.g., a pure timeseries model often works well for near-term forecasts but is poor at explaining yet easy to understand.
+A long-term non-linear regression model typically has high predictiveness and is explanatory, but may be hard to understand.

 ---
 ## 2. Model Specifics